Gradient Norm Regularization Second-Order Algorithms for Solving Nonconvex-Strongly Concave Minimax Problems: Introduction

 In order to solve some convex-concave minimax optimization problems with special structures, various second-order algorithms have been proposed recently, such as implicit algorithms \cite{Monteiro2012IterationOA,Ostroukhov2020TensorMF,Bullins2022HigherMF,Jiang2022GeneralizedOM} and explicit algorithms \cite{Huang2022CubicRN,Huang2022AnAR,Jiang2024AdaptiveAO,Lin2022ExplicitSM,Nesterov2006bCubicRO}.
 In \cite{Adil2022LineSM,Lin2022PerseusAS}, it is proved that the iteration complexity of the second-order algorithm for solving convex-concave minimax optimization problems is lower bounded by $\Omega(\epsilon^{-2/3})$.
 In addition, in order to eliminate the algorithm's need for problem parameter information, such as the Lipschitz constant and the upper bound of the distance from the initial point to the optimal solution, some parameter-free second-order algorithms have been proposed in \cite{Jiang2024AdaptiveAO,Liu2022RegularizedNM,Wang2024ParameterFS}.

 However, there are relatively few studies on second-order algorithms for solving nonconvex minimax optimization problems \eqref{P}.
-Existing second-order algorithms can be divided into two categories, i.e., cubic regularization type algorithms \cite{Luo2022FindingSS,Chen2023ACR} and trust region type algorithms \cite{Yao2024TwoTR}.
-For the cubic regularization type algorithms, Luo et al. \cite{Luo2022FindingSS} proposed a Minimax Cubic Newton (MCN) algorithm, which can find an $\mathcal{O}(\epsilon,\sqrt{\epsilon})$-second-order stationary point with an iteration complexity of $\mathcal{O}(\epsilon^{-3/2})$.
+Existing second-order algorithms can be divided into two categories, i.e., cubic regularization type algorithms \cite{Luo2022FindingSS,Chen2023ACR} and trust-region type algorithms \cite{Yao2024TwoTR}.
+For the cubic regularization type algorithms, Luo et al. \cite{Luo2022FindingSS} proposed a Minimax Cubic Newton (MCN) algorithm, which can find an $\mathcal{O}(\epsilon,\sqrt{\epsilon})$-second-order stationary point with an iteration complexity of $\mathcal{O}(\ell^{1.5}\rho^{0.5}\mu^{-1.5} \epsilon^{-1.5})$.
 MCN performs accelerated gradient ascent method to update $y$, which is then used to estimate the gradient and Hessian of $P(x) =\max_{y\in \mathbb{R}^m}f(x,y)$ involved in the cubic regularization update for $x$.
-Chen et al. \cite{Chen2023ACR} proposed a Cubic-LocalMinimax algorithm with the same iteration complexity as \cite{Luo2022FindingSS}.
-For the trust region type algorithms, Yao and Xu \cite{Yao2024TwoTR} first proposed a minimax trust region (MINIMAX-TR) algorithm, which can be viewed as an inexact trust region method with fixed trust region radius of $\mathcal{O}(\sqrt{\epsilon})$.
+The proposed inexact variant of the MCN algorithm (IMCN) solves the cubic subproblem via perturbative gradient descent and matrix Chebyshev expansion, which requires a total of $\tilde{\mathcal{O}}(\ell^{2.5}\mu^{-1.5}\epsilon^{-2})$ Hessian-vector product calls and $\tilde{\mathcal{O}}(\ell^2\rho^{0.5}\mu^{-2}\epsilon^{-1.5})$ gradient ascent step calls to find an $\mathcal{O}(\epsilon,\sqrt{\epsilon})$-second-order stationary point with high probability.
+Chen et al. \cite{Chen2023ACR} proposed an inexact Cubic-LocalMinimax (ICLM) algorithm with the same complexity bound as \cite{Luo2022FindingSS}.
+In addition to the cubic regularization type algorithm, the trust region type method is also a very representative second-order method, due to its robustness and excellent numerical performance in dealing with nonconvex problems.
+For the trust-region type algorithms, Yao and Xu \cite{Yao2024TwoTR} first proposed a minimax trust-region (MINIMAX-TR) algorithm, which can be viewed as an inexact trust-region method with fixed trust-region radius of $\mathcal{O}(\sqrt{\epsilon})$, and has the same iteration complexity results as \cite{Luo2022FindingSS,Chen2023ACR}.
 Nevertheless, this strategy is relatively conservative, leading to poor numerical performance.
-To overcome this shortcoming, they further proposed a minimax trust region algorithm with contractions and expansions (MINIMAX-TRACE) algorithm.
-Both algorithms have the same iteration complexity result as that in \cite{Luo2022FindingSS,Chen2023ACR}.
-However, the MINIMAX-TRACE algorithm needs function information of $P(x)$ to calculate the ratio of actual-to-predicted reduction and additional assumption that the gradient of $ P(x)$ is upper bounded by a constant.
+To overcome this shortcoming, they further proposed a minimax trust-region algorithm with contractions and expansions (MINIMAX-TRACE) algorithm.
+However, the iteration complexity of the MINIMAX-TRACE algorithm is slightly worse, $\mathcal{O}(\ell^{4.5}\rho^{1.5}\mu^{-4.5} \epsilon^{-1.5})$, and needs function information of $P(x)$ to calculate the ratio of actual-to-predicted reduction and additional assumption that the gradient of $ P(x)$ is upper bounded by a constant.
+There is also no analysis of the complexity of the Hessian-vector product that allows for inexact trust region subproblem solutions.